 The EU's rules on competition are designed to ensure fair and equal conditions for businesses, while leaving space for innovation, unified standards, and the development of small businesses.

 Some international removal firms have been fined for price-fixing.

-In doing business with smaller firms, large firms may not use their bargaining power to impose conditions which would make it difficult for their suppliers or customers to do business with their competitors.
+Large firms are barred from using their bargaining power to impose conditions that would make it difficult for their suppliers or customers to do business with their competitors.
 The Commission can (and does) fine companies for this practice, because it leads to higher prices and/or less choice for consumers.

 EU investigations into anti-competitive practices cover not only goods but also the liberal professions and services, including financial services, such as retail banking and credit cards.

 The Commission also monitors how much assistance EU governments give to businesses (‘state aid’), for example: